soyart/ssg/soyweb/README.md

 soyweb extends Go ssg implementation for complex static site management, and is intended to be a better replacement for [webtools](https://github.com/soyart/artnoi.com/commit/ec01c2ec884bca8c4ca15ff5afa7db0e7b4608a6).
 It could also be used to build multiple static sites at once, each with different set of ssg options.

 It uses a [*manifest*](#soyweb-manifest) file to describe how each *ssg site* is going to be built.

-The manifest is like a config file or `package.json` for our site - it defines the source and destination directories and extra soyweb options.
+The manifest is like a config file or `package.json` for our site - it defines ssg options (e.g. the source and destination directories) as well as other soyweb options.

 > See [`manifest.json`](../testdata/manifest.json) as example
 >